lindes/seia/README.md

 ##Project Mission
 Rough Draft:

-Through online community, software development, and information design, make relevant information about the social inequalities in our socio-economic-political system, and the constructs that reinforce those inequalities, discoverable and irrefutable.
+Through online community, software development, and information design, make relevant information about the inequalities in our socio-economic-political system, and the constructs that reinforce those inequalities, discoverable and irrefutable to support action toward increasing social equality.

 ##Description

 Community software, including discussion boards and tools to share information outside of the community.
-The community software will facilitate people populating, structuring, exploring, visualizing, sharing, and utilizing information relevant to social inequality.
+The community software will facilitate people populating, structuring, exploring, visualizing, sharing, and utilizing information relevant to exposing and understanding social inequality, while working toward social equality.